In-Company, call us for more information

-This intensive computer-based 3 day course will equip you with skills required to effectively evaluate companies and assets.
-Run by the former Head of European Equity Team in one of the main City organisations, the course starts with an overview of different equity valuation methods and explains fundamental framework.
-You will have a chance to go through various ratios analysis including cash flows, discount rates and periods, capital structure and more.
+This intensive 2 day course will equip you with the skills required to effectively evaluate companies and assets.
+Conducted by a former City banker the course starts with an overview of different equity valuation methods and explains fundamental framework.

 By the end of this course you will be able to:

 From Corporates, Banks and Financial Institutions, Investment Funds, Accounting, Consulting and Legal companies